tzelalouzeir/web-scraping_bs4/README.md

 # specify which column will be scraped in html code
 lists = soup.find_all('div',attrs={'class':'prices__group'})
 ```
 As we ```print(lists)```, will see bunch of HTML code.
 We can determine what we can to scrap.
-I would like to see name GPU and price for this reason but its so complex!
+Lets search name GPU and prices but its so complex!
 There is one easy trick that you can find which title belong to name and price.
 - go website (im searching rx 6800 gpus you can change it)
 - right click on price > Inspect > Right screen you will see Elements window
 - ```<div class="prices__price"><a title="Sapphire Radeon RX 6800 16GB Nitro+ (11305-01-20G)" data-trackga="CTR Cluster|button|" rel="nofollow" href="/to/76138597/sapphire-radeon-rx-6800-16gb-nitro.html?from=&amp;seq=1&amp;bpref=itemPage">609,50€</a>```